 Cafe del Sol

-Although Cafe del Sol is primarily a café—not a mango shake specialty shop—we decided to include it in our review because we constantly saw tourists grabbing mango shakes here.
+Although Cafe del Sol is primarily a café rather than a mango shake specialist, we included it because we repeatedly saw tourists stopping by specifically for mango shakes.

-Located at the junction of the White Beach Path and D’Mall entrance near Station 2, it’s an incredibly high-traffic spot.
-With its strategic location, business is always booming.
+Situated at the junction of the White Beach Path and the D’Mall entrance near Station 2, it’s a high-traffic spot where business is almost always brisk.

-Much like a typical café, they offer coffee, tea, light meals, and pastries—but of course, we came here just for the mango shake.
+Like most cafés, they serve coffee, tea, light meals, and pastries—but our focus here was firmly on the mango shake.

-Texture-wise, their shake resembled thick mango juice more than a blended smoothie—there wasn’t much ice, but the flavor was strong, sweet and tangy.
-It was definitely tasty—though also the priciest mango shake on this list.
+In terms of texture, the shake was closer to thick mango juice than a blended smoothie.
+There wasn’t much ice, but the flavor was bold, sweet, and tangy.
+It was undeniably good, though also the most expensive mango shake on our list.

 Cafe del Sol